pranav2812/SoC-Panorama-Scanner/reports/README.md

 https://github.com/pranav2812/SoC-Panorama-Scanner/blob/master/results/matched.jpg

-Poor results maybe because of direct application of orb creation and mapping on grayscale image.Applying transformations may help.Got to test it thoroghly.
+Poor results maybe because of direct application of orb creation and mapping on grayscale image.Applying transformations may help.Got to test it thoroughly.